 Historical sites & museums in the City of Athens, Greece

 Greece, or shall I say Ancient Greece, is the Cradle of Western Civilization.
-It is on those roads of the city of Athens, ancient region of Attica, where democracy was given birth to, which is the system many countries apply today.
-It is on this land that the great philosophers such as Plato, Aristotle, Pythagoras, Hippocrates, Socrates, and many others, developed their philosophies and it is their works that we study and try to understand till this day.
+It is on those roads of the city of Athens, the ancient region of Attica, where democracy was given birth, which is the system many countries apply today.
+It is on this land that the great philosophers such as Plato, Aristotle, Pythagoras, Hippocrates, Socrates, and many others, developed their philosophies and it is their works that we study and try to understand to this day.

 Historical sites and museums in the city of Athens

 The Acropolis of Athens is a UNESCO World Heritage Site and simply must be seen and experienced by anyone visiting the city of Athens.
-The Parthenon, built by Ictinus, the Erechtheion, the Propylaea, the entrance to the Acropolis, designed by Mnesicles and the temple of Athena Nike, are all monumental structures which all deserve to be seen and experienced.
+The Parthenon, built by Ictinus, the Erechtheion, the Propylaea, the entrance to the Acropolis, designed by Mnesicles, and the temple of Athena Nike, are all monumental structures that all deserve to be seen and experienced.

 The Acropolis from the New Acropolis Museum.

 The Parthenon is a former temple, dedicated to the goddess Athena.
-The construction first began in 447 BC and completed in 438 BC and was directed by a Greek sculptor, painter and architect Phidias or Pheidias.
+The construction first began in 447 BC and completed in 438 BC and was directed by a Greek sculptor, painter, and architect Phidias or Pheidias.
 The structure itself was a replacement to an older temple of Athena, which is referred to as Pre-Parthenon or Older Parthenon, which was destroyed in the Persian invasion of 480 BC.
-It is considered to be the most important surviving building of Classic Greece.
-It is also seen as the symbol of Ancient Greece, Athenian democracy and western civilization.
+It is considered to be the most important surviving building of Classical Greece.
+It is also seen as the symbol of Ancient Greece, Athenian democracy, and western civilization.

 Background on The Parthenon